goFrendiAsgard/zaruba/docs/utilities/README.md

 # JSON Data Structures

-There are several complex data structures that are not supported by `bash` out of the box.
+Several complex data structures are not supported by `bash` out of the box.

 Zaruba can help you to deal with `map`, `list`, and `lines`.